 Slow travel: Colombia offers a high density of attractions and an astonishingly varied landscape and scenery, which makes it an ideal destination for slow travel.
 Traveling by bus from one place to another while listening to music and looking out of the window is better than cinema.
 Check out my Slow Travel Colombia Itinerary.

 Authentic culinary experiences: Every region of Colombia has its own typical dishes and unique flavors.
 Not to talk about coffee!
 The variety of coffee flavors in Colombia is endless and coffee is grown in many more places than you would probably imagine.
+I turned into a black coffee fan in Colombia!

 Here are some tips for planning your solo trip to Colombia and advice for moving around the country safely once here.